 The Fort Canning Park Spiral Stairway will feature interpretive artwork with local elements like wild spice, heritage trees and native birds.

-This Singapore Night Festival 2022 Light Nights installation recalls the practice of drying rice along the banks of Sungei Brass Bassa.
+This Singapore Night Festival 2022 Light Nights installation recalls the practice of drying rice along the banks of Sungei Brass Bassa (now Stamford Canal).

-For more information or to book early bird tickets, visit the Festival website.
+For more information on the Singapore Night Festival 2022, visit the Festival website.